JeannieChen/R-Basics/README.md

 - 4620_model.R: Propose  a  predictive  model  for  the  response  variable  using the train.dat training data and provide evidence of the appropriateness of your model

 5. LDA.R (2): Function that implements LDA (Latent Dirichlet Allocation) models: Top_terms_by_topic_LDA(textContent, number_of_topics).
 Output analysis of topics in different plots altogether.

+6. geom_tile-in-plot_ly.R (1)(4): Supplementation of geom_tile() function using 'heatmap' in plot_ly.
+Define colorScale(seg,colorset) and tickvals based on flags in input dataset (live data).
+Reshape data and convert it into matrix.
+Define discrete color bar for heatmap in plot_ly.
+Output: a plot_ly object with same features as using geom_tile() from ggplot2.
+Reduce rendering time significantly.